Emeka Okafor: 2007–08 season

 Prior to the start of the 2007–08 season, Okafor turned down a contract extension with the Charlotte Bobcats worth an estimated US$60 million over five years.
 Despite turning down the contract, Okafor maintained that he indeed wanted to remain with the Bobcats.
 Despite feuding with head coach Sam Vincent throughout the season, Okafor still managed to average a double-double for the fourth consecutive season of his career.
 He also played in all 82 games of the regular season for the first time in his career.
 At the end of the season head coach Sam Vincent was fired by part-owner Michael Jordan saying in a statement: "The decision to remove Sam as head coach after just one season was difficult, but it was a decision that had to be made because my first obligation is to do what is in the best interest of our team."

 2008–09 season

-During the off-season, the Bobcats' top priority was to re-sign Okafor.
+During the off-season, the Bobcats' top priority was to re-sign their face of the franchise.
 Through tough negotiations the Bobcats and Okafor eventually reached an agreement on a six-year, $72 million deal, the largest in franchise history.
-In a statement, Okafor voiced his pleasure with remaining in the organization: "The Bobcats and the entire Charlotte community embraced me from day one, and it's exciting to enter this season with a Hall of Fame coach and teammates who are committed to winning."
+In a statement, Okafor voiced his pleasure with remaining in the organization now coached by the legendary Larry Brown: "The Bobcats and the entire Charlotte community embraced me from day one, and it's exciting to enter this season with a Hall of Fame coach and teammates who are committed to winning."

 Okafor entered the 2008–09 season with active franchise-record streaks of 93 consecutive games played and 92 consecutive games started.
+That year Okafor played in all 82 regular season games for the second straight season (starting in all but one game) and averaged a double-double for a fifth straight season.

+In his final season for the Bobcats, Okafor averaged 13.2 points, 10.1 rebounds, and 1.7 steals per game.
+But at the end of that 2008–2009 season, Bobcats head coach Larry Brown publicly questioned Okafor's passion.
+“I tease him that he’s got an A in stretching and pilates and yoga.
+I want him to have an A in basketball,” Brown said to reporters two days after Charlotte finished the season with a 35–47 record.
+“It makes older people feel great, but he’s got to work on his game....
+There’s no better guy than him, I just want him to have a passion to play the sport because it ends so quickly.”